 In such a case, and if you strongly feel that you are experiencing pregnancy symptoms, take the test again after 3 days.

-When you are not pregnant, there are still minute chances that the strip will read positive, owing to some medications or fertility drugs that you may be taking in.
+When you are not pregnant, there are still minute chances that the strip will read positive, owing to some medications or fertility drugs that you may be taking.

-Normally, any chemist, and even a departmental store keeps a stock of home pregnancy test, you could buy one without any prescription.
-Read about home pregnancy test brands here.
+Normally, any chemist and even a departmental store keeps a stock of home pregnancy tests, you could buy one without any prescription.
+Read about home pregnancy test brands.

 Go ahead, and test positive!